 In the evening, just before sunset (being in the western tip of India, at Dwarka, the sunset happens after 7 PM), I walked to the Sudama Setu.
 It is a cantilever bridge constructed over river Gomati.
 There are bathing ghats on the banks of river Gomati.
 Here, the river is quite shallow here and people have fun bathing in the river.
 Feeding the fishes in another popular activity.
 It is at this point that river Gomati meets the sea.
 It was a unique experience to stand right at the confluence and watch the river, after covering miles, finally disappear into the vast ocean.
 This place also offers an excellent view of the sunset and people gather to watch the sun disappear over the horizon behind a lighthouse.

 The narrow alleys around the temple are lined up with shops on both sides.
 There are good options for vegetarian meals, sweets, lassi, etc. The other shops sell souvenirs, religious and decoration items.
-I explored these shops after sunset and spent some time talking to the locals, trying to understand the history of Dwarka and lifestyle of the residents.
+I explored these shops after sunset and spent some time talking to the locals, discussed about the festivals of Dwarka and the lifestyle of the residents.
 After an eventful day and sumptuous dinner, I went back to my hotel.
-Next day I planned to visit Bet Dwarka and Nageshwar Jyotirlinga.
+The next day I planned to visit Bet Dwarka and Nageshwar Jyotirlinga.

-Once you alight from the boat in the Bet Dwarka island, its a steep walk from the jetty to the temple.
+Once you alight from the boat in the Bet Dwarka island, it’s a steep walk from the jetty to the temple.
 The road is congested and devotees have to jostle through sellers and cows to reach the temple.
-Infront of the temple, there is a counter to deposit the electronic items.
-Its a small temple and its structure is similar to an old haveli with rooms, corridors and courtyards.
-The black granite idol of Shri Krishna is strikingly beautiful.
+In front of the temple, there is a counter to deposit the electronic items.
+It’s a small temple and its structure is similar to an old haveli with rooms, corridors, and courtyards.
+However. the black granite idol of Shri Krishna adorned with ornaments is strikingly beautiful.
 Given the crowd, it will take 15-30 mins to explore the temple.
-The temple is closed in the afternoon from 12 PM to 5 PM, so time your trip least you find yourself stranded on a crowded island having nothing to do and nowhere to go for 4-5 hours.
-In May, the weather is too humid and I was drenched with sweat running down from head to toe.
+The temple is closed in the afternoon from 12 PM to 5 PM, so time your trip lest you find yourself stranded on a crowded island having nothing to do and nowhere to go for 4-5 hours.
+In May, the weather is excessively humid and I was drenched with sweat running down from head to toe.
 It is always humid there so keep yourself hydrated with coconut water.
-There are few other attractions in the island like the Dandi Hanuman temple where Lord Hanuman is worshiped with his son Makardhwaj.
+There are few other visiting points in the island, one being the Dandi Hanuman temple where Lord Hanuman is worshiped with his son Makardhwaj.
 I had to visit the Nageshwar Jyotirlinga on returning to Dwarka so I didn’t have much time to visit the other places on the island.
-I had a quick lunch in one of the many not so good restaurants on the island before returning to Dwarka.
+I had a quick lunch before returning to Dwarka and then proceeded to the Nageshwar jyotirlinga.
 Read about my visit to the Nageshwar jyotirlinga here:

-There aren’t many things to see in Bet Dwarka and you may return disappointed but if you are visiting Dwarka for the first time, it is worthy to take a little more pain and visit the island as well just to enjoy the boat ride and have darshan of Lord Krishna at his original home.
+There aren’t many things to see in Bet Dwarka and you may return disappointed but if you are visiting Dwarka for the first time, it is OK to accept a little pain and visit the island as well just to enjoy the boat ride and have darshan of Lord Krishna at his original home.